-Channels of accurate communication are critical in order to share the information needed to determine the nature of one's government.4 of Netizen that have emerged in the decade and a half since the publication of the print edition of the book, it is also important to realize that not everyone is friendly to the concept of Netizen.
+Channels of accurate communication are critical in order to share the information needed to determine the nature of one's government.4

+While in general I have focused on the implications of the concept of Netizen that have emerged in the decade and a half since the publication of the print edition of the book, it is also important to realize that not everyone is friendly to the concept of Netizen.
 An article in the online newsfeed section of Time magazine proposed that the word netizen should be banished from the media.